MinhKhuePhan/A2-Coding-assignment---Minh-Khue-Phan---/README.md

 Explore the Code: On the project page, you can view the code I used to recreate the anthem, including the functions PlayNote, Rest, Beats, Chord, and Velocity.

+The project is organized into different cells:

+- Melody on Piano: The main melody line of the anthem.

+- Piano Accompaniment: Chord progressions to support the melody.

+- Bass Accompaniment: Adds depth with bass notes.

+- Guitar Accompaniment: Complements the melody with additional harmony.

 Play the Music: Use the play button in TunePad to listen to the coded rendition of the anthem.
 This will show you how the melody and accompaniment come together.